ArPiRobot/arpirobot.github.io/docs/devs/components.md

 #### **ArPiRobot Arduino Firmware**
 Source code available on [GitHub](https://github.com/ArPiRobot/ArPiRobot-ArduinoFirmware)

 The program to run on an Arduino co-processor for ArPiRobot robots.
-The ArduinoFirmware and PythonLib must use a compatible set of devices/sensors and a compatible communication protocol.
-This means that changing the communication protocol between the Pi and the Arduino co-processor requires changes to the PythonLib.
+The ArduinoFirmware and CoreLib must use a compatible set of devices/sensors and a compatible communication protocol.
+This means that changing the communication protocol between the Pi and the Arduino co-processor requires changes to the CoreLib.
 The same is true when adding support for a new device/sensor or changing what data comes from a device/sensor.

 #### **ArPiRobot Visual Studio Code Extension**

 Source code available on [GitHub](https://github.com/ArPiRobot/ArPiRobot-VSCodeExtension)

 Enables creating ArPiRobot projects in VSCode and installing ArPiRobot Updates on the development PC.

+#### **ArPiRobot Toolchain**

+Source code available on [GitHub](https://github.com/ArPiRobot/ArPiRobot-Toolchain/)

+Documentation of the process used to create cross compiler C/C++ toolchains for the Raspberry Pi.

+#### **ArPiRobot CameraStreaming**

+Source code available on [GitHub](https://github.com/ArPiRobot/ArPiRobot-CameraStreaming)

+Scripts and services to support realtime low-latency camera streaming on ArPiRobot robots.
+Also includes scripts to setup the services used during the creation of the ArPiRobot images.